 Originally appeared on salon.com .
 Written in cooperation with The Perspective

-Research indicates that between 40-50% of married couples get divorced in the United States.
-Divorce may seem common today, but perhaps not as common as was once thought, as the divorce rate in America is actually slightly less than it once was.
-But with almost half of all married couples still getting a divorce, not to mention the recent pandemic-driven lockdowns testing many people’s tolerance for his/her partner, it begs the question: When the going gets tough, should couples cut their losses and divorce, or should they push through and remain a family unit?
+Research indicates that about 50% of married couples get divorced in the United States.
+Divorce may seem common today, but perhaps not as common as was once thought, as the divorce rate in America is actually declining.
+But with almost half of all married couples still getting a divorce, not to mention the pandemic with its stress and lockdowns testing many people’s tolerance for his/her partner, it begs the question: When the going gets tough, should couples cut their losses and divorce, or should they push through and remain a family unit?

 Below are three arguments for and against divorce.